 Surely you have not escaped passing long hours sitting or lying during confinement.

-Your body may have received certain doses of physical activity, but it has also been inactive for a long time, so you cannot start as if this period had not existed.
+Your body may have received certain doses of physical activity but has also been idle for a long time, so you cannot start as if this period had not existed.

 The tape has not saved you.